Las Vegas Car Accident Lawyer

 You should carry more than the minimum amount of liability required by the state.
 If you are at fault for an accident that causes injuries and damages far above the amount of your insurance, the injured party can sue you for the balance of the compensation.
 The only way that auto insurance protects you is when you carry enough.
 If you can’t afford higher premiums, consider getting a higher deductible to lower your payments.

-Can you file an insurance claim without a police report?
+03. Can you file an insurance claim without a police report?

 Nevada does require filing a police report for most car accidents.
 However, there is no law preventing you from filing an insurance claim without a police report.
-However, don’t be surprised if the insurance company protests your claim.
+Don’t be surprised if the insurance company protests your claim.
 The accident report is a key piece of evidence.
 Without it, you will have a difficult time getting the full amount of compensation that you deserve.

 Your Las Vegas car accident attorney will use the information in the police report to build your case.
 It contains a great deal of information about how the accident took place.
 In addition to details about where and when the accident occurred, the report also provides the names of eyewitnesses, an assessment of the damage to both vehicles, and whether either driver was cited for a violation.